-Subarachnoid hemorrhage (SAH) refers to bleeding into the subarachnoid space.
-SAH most often results from head trauma, while nontraumatic SAH is most commonly due to the rupture of an aneurysm involving the circle of Willis.
-SAH typically presents with severe headache, nausea/vomiting, and/or acute loss of consciousness.
-A fresh intracranial hemorrhage appears hyperdense on a non-contrast CT scan, confirming diagnosis.
-CT angiography and lumbar puncture may be necessary for further evaluation.
-Treatment consists of carefully lowering blood pressure and measures to prevent cerebral vasospasm.
-Clipping or coiling of the bleeding aneurysm may be necessary to prevent potentially fatal rebleeding.
-SAH is associated with a high mortality as a result of frequent complications such as rebleeding and secondary ischemic strokes due to vasospasm.
+Subarachnoid hemorrhage (SAH) refers to traumatic as well as nontraumatic bleeding into the subarachnoid space.
+SAH most often results from head trauma.
+Nontraumatic SAH is responsible for 5–10% of all strokes and is most commonly caused by the rupture of an aneurysm involving the circle of Willis.
+SAH typically presents with severe headache, nausea, vomiting, and/or acute loss of consciousness.
+Acute bleeding in the subarachnoid space appears hyperdense on noncontrast CT scan, which is the initial recommended test in diagnosis.
+CT angiography and lumbar puncture may be necessary for further evaluation if the initial noncontrast head CT is unremarkable.
+Treatment consists of carefully lowering blood pressure and preventing cerebral vasospasm.
+Definitive management typically consists of clipping or coiling the bleeding aneurysm to prevent potentially fatal rebleeding.
+SAH has a high mortality rate as a result of complications such as rebleeding and secondary ischemic strokes due to vasospasm.

-- Ruptured aneurysm usually in the circle of Willis
+- Ruptured aneurysms, most commonly in the circle of Willis

-- Ruptured arteriovenous malformation (AVM) (10% of cases of nontraumatic SAH)
+- Ruptured arteriovenous malformation (AVM) (approx. 10% of cases of nontraumatic SAH)

 - Others: cortical thrombosis, angioma, neoplasm, infection

-- Triggers: most cases unknown, may be triggered by an acute rise in blood pressure (e.g., caffeine consumption, acute anger, physical exertion)
+- Triggers: most cases unknown, may be triggered by an acute rise in blood pressure (e.g., caffeine consumption, fits of anger, physical exertion)

 - Risk factors

-- Nonenhanced CT (best initial test ): shows blood in subarachnoid space
+- Findings: shows blood in subarachnoid space (hyperdense)

 - Reverse anticoagulation